rapid7/metasploitable3/README.md

 * Internet connection

 NOTE: A bug was recently discovered in VirtualBox 5.1.8 that is breaking provisioning.
 More information [here](https://github.com/rapid7/metasploitable3/issues/41).
+NOTE: A bug was recently discovered in Vagrant 1.8.7 on OSX that is breaking provisioning.
+More information [here](https://github.com/rapid7/metasploitable3/issues/43).

 To build automatically: